Council policies and plans

 - Children and Young People’s Plan - sets out the direction and goals for us and our strategic partners, covering all services for children and young people up to the age of 19, and up to the age of 25 for care leavers and young people with learning disabilities.

-- SEND Futures Plan - sets out the strategic plan to drive improved outcomes for children with SEND in Richmond, led by the Council, Achieving for Children (AfC) and the Clinical Commissioning Group (CCG), and supported by all relevant partner agencies
+- SEND Futures Plan 2021/22 to 2025/26 - sets out the strategic plan to drive improved outcomes for children with SEND in Richmond, led by the Council, Achieving for Children (AfC) and the Clinical Commissioning Group (CCG), and supported by all relevant partner agencies.

-- SEND Transport Policy 2019 – provides details of the Council’s Home to School Transport Policy for pupils with special educational needs and disabilities (SEND).
+- SEND home to school transport policy (5 to 16 years) – provides details of the Council’s Home to School Transport Policy for pupils with special educational needs and disabilities (SEND).

-- Post-16 Transport Statement and Correction to the the report on SEND Transport Policy - This specifies the Council’s arrangements for the provision of transport to facilitate the attendance of post-16 students at education or training.
+- SEND post-16 Transport Statement 2020/21 and Correction to the report on SEND Transport Policy (pdf, 57 KB) - this specifies the Council’s arrangements for the provision of transport to facilitate the attendance of post-16 students at education or training.

-- School Place Planning Strategy – This report sets out how the Council plans to ensure it will have sufficient school places to respond to population changes.
+- School Place Planning Strategy (pdf, 1.4 MB) – this report sets out how the Council plans to ensure it will have sufficient school places to respond to population changes.

-- Parental Contribution Policy - The policy seeks financial contributions towards the cost of providing care placements for children who are voluntarily brought into local authority care under Section 20 of the Children Act 1989.
+- Parental contribution policy - seeks financial contributions towards the cost of providing care placements for children who are voluntarily brought into local authority care under Section 20 of the Children Act 1989.

-- Admission Arrangements for Community Schools - This report details the proposed admission arrangements for community schools and proposed co-ordinated schemes for admission to all primary and secondary schools
+- Admission Arrangements for Community Schools (pdf, 218 KB) - this report details the proposed admission arrangements for community schools and proposed co-ordinated schemes for admission to all primary and secondary schools.
+View school admissions for further information.

 - Richmond Child Poverty Strategy - sets out how we and our key partners will fulfil the legal obligation of reducing and mitigating the effect of child poverty.